levanduy99/Java-Coding/README.md

 Given an array `nums` containing `n` distinct numbers in the range `[0, n]`, return the only number in the range that is missing from the array.

+## Dynamic Programming

+1. Climbing Stairs

+You are climbing a staircase.
+It takes `n` steps to reach the top.

+Each time you can either climb `1` or `2` steps.
+In how many distinct ways can you climb to the top?

 # [5 Most used Sorting Algorithms](https://favtutor.com/blogs/sorting-algorithms-java)
 1. Merge Sort
 - **Time Complexity**: Sorting arrays on different machines.
 Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation.